We are birds of passage... tomorrow we will be far

-This was a particularly exciting period in my dance career as it represented, on the one hand, a reunion with my oldest and most essential artistic self, inspired by singing, music and rhythm in their communal but also spiritual sense, and on the other hand, an on the other it meant the liberation of many dogmas and beliefs and a new approach to tradition.
+This was a particularly exciting period in my dance path as it represented, on the one hand, a reunion with my oldest and most essential artistic self, inspired by singing, music and rhythm in their communal but also spiritual sense, and on the other hand, an on the other it meant the liberation of many dogmas and beliefs and a new approach to tradition.
 This was the beginning of a long personal journey into the research of the music and dance of the Romani culture of the Balkan countries, Romania, Turkey, Russia and Central Europe.
 On a trip to Paris I met Pétia Iourtchenko, a Romani Ukrainian actor, singer and dancer who had worked in the first ever Romani Theatre: the Romen Theater of Moscow.
 I later resided in Normandy for three years, having the opportunity to study intensively with Pétia at the Académie des Arts Chorégraphiques in Montmartre.
 Originally from the Vlach Romani tribe, founder and director of the Romano Atmo company, Pétia’s dramatic and intense style, excellent in the art of rhythm, body percussion and foot work, immediately conquered his students.
 In France, I also studied with Béatrice Lavielle, Simona Jovic and Helen Eriksen.
 Since 2013, I started travelling regularly to Berlin to deepen my studies in the Romani Dance School, directed by Katjusha Kosubek, with Anna Debicka and Rada Boguslawska.
 I have engaged in several trips to Eastern Europe to get closer to the culture, dances and musical tradition of the Roma communities of these regions: Czech Republic (2003), Hungary (2008), Turkey (2008) and Romania (Komando, Szászcsávás, Bucharest: 2008 and 2009).
 In these countries, not only did I have the opportunity to study in Festivals, but also in family homes, as was the case with Elisabeta Ciobanu in Romania and Reyhan Tuzsuz in Turkey, to whom I am deeply grateful.
 In Romania, I was privileged to perform at the Romani Folklore Festival Cygánifolklór Tábor in 2008 and 2009.